0xcadams/proof-of-residency/WHITEPAPER.md

 ### Adding/Removing Committers

-Eventually, when the DAO is created, this will allow the community to scale the commit-reveal scheme.
+Eventually, when the DAO is created, this functionality will allow the community to scale the commit-reveal scheme.
 These functions will be used to add/remove from the [Committer Pool](#committer-pool).
 Until then, this mapping will only contain the original Committer EOA account which is controlled by the founding team.

 #### Adding a Committer

-The contract has functionality to add trusted Committers from the project.
+The owner can add trusted Committers from the project.
 They can then sign commitments which can be used to mint tokens.

 ```solidity
 function addCommitter(address newCommitter, address newTreasury) external onlyOwner { ... }